Netcracker/qubership-opensearch/documentation/installation-guide/amazon/README.md

 4. Snapshot Role mapping (if using fine-grained access control)

-   * Navigate to `Services -> Analytics -> Amazon OpenSearch Service (successor to Amazon Elasticsearch Service)`.
-Select required OpenSearch domain.
+   * Navigate to **Services -> Analytics -> Amazon OpenSearch Service** (successor to Amazon Elasticsearch Service).
+Select the required OpenSearch domain.
-   * Navigate to OpenSearch/Kibana Dashboard (Endpoint URL can be found in `General information` field of domain).
+   * Navigate to the OpenSearch/Kibana Dashboard (Endpoint URL can be found in the **General information** field of the domain).
-   * From the main menu choose Security, Role Mappings, and select the manage_snapshots role.
+   * From the main menu, choose Security, Role Mappings, and select the "manage_snapshots" role.
-   * Add `User ARN` to `Users` field and `Role ARN` to `Backend roles` from previous steps.
+   * Add "User ARN" to the **Users* field and "Role ARN" to **Backend roles** from the previous steps.
-   * Click `Submit` button.
+   * Click **Submit**.

 5. Manual Snapshot repository registration

-    OpenSearch Service requires AWS Authorization, so you can't use `curl` to perform this operation.
-Instead, use `Postman Desktop Agent` or other method to send AWS signed request to register snapshot.
+    The OpenSearch service requires AWS Authorization, so you cannot use `curl` to perform this operation.
+Instead, use Postman Desktop Agent or other method to send AWS signed request to register a snapshot.

-   * Select `PUT` request and set the ```domain-endpoint/_snapshot/my-snapshot-repo-name``` URL, where `domain-endpoint` can be found in OpenSearch domain `General information` field and `my-snapshot-repo-name` is a name for repository.
+   * Select `PUT` request and set the `domain-endpoint/_snapshot/my-snapshot-repo-name` URL, where `domain-endpoint` can be found in the OpenSearch domain **General information** field and `my-snapshot-repo-name` is the name of the repository.
-   * In `Authorization` tab select `AWS Signature` type.
-Fill `AccessKey` and `SecretKey` with keys generated during User creation step.
-Fill the `Region` with the OpenSearch domain region and `Sevice` with `es`.
+   * In the **Authorization** tab, select "AWS Signature" type.
+Enter **AccessKey** and **SecretKey** with keys generated during the user creation step.
+Enter the **Region** with the OpenSearch domain region and **Service** with "es".
-   * In `Body` tab select `raw` type and paste the next configuration (Replace `s3-bucket-name`, `region`, `Role ARN` with bucket name, region and Snapshot Role ARN from previous steps):
+   * In the **Body** tab, select "raw" type and paste the following configuration (Replace `s3-bucket-name`, `region`, `Role ARN` with bucket name, region, and Snapshot Role ARN from the previous steps).

      ```yaml
      {